bilkosem/queueing-rnn/README.md

 (Look of a Random Neuron [4])

-It is a compose of Simple RNN and [Random Neural Network](https://github.com/bilkosem/random_neural_network).
+It is a compose of [Simple RNN](https://github.com/bilkosem/simple-rnn_from_scratch) and [Random Neural Network](https://github.com/bilkosem/random_neural_network).
 Queueing RNN uses the fundamental math of Queueing Theory and G-Queues while combining it with the powerful architecture of Recurrent Neural Networks.
-For more detailed explanation about the theoretical background of QRNN check the [mathematical-model](https://github.com/bilkosem/queueing-rnn/tree/master/mathematical-model) folder, and references section.
+For more detailed explanation about the theoretical background of QRNN check the [mathematical-model](https://github.com/bilkosem/queueing-rnn/tree/master/mathematical-model) folder and references section.

 ## Comparison 📊 <a name="comparison"></a>